wildeyes/FastPick/README.md

-## Pi6 Chrome Extension: Better Search
+## Pi6 (Alpha) Chrome Extension: Better Search

 > How much time you spend searching with Google?
 Youtube?
 Wikipedia?
 > To search, you type in your query... **and move your hand to the mouse to pick your selection**.
 > Pi6 eliminates that unnecessary movement.
 > Be a man, man, use keyboard shortcuts that save you time.

-**Here will be in the near future a screencast featuring... me!**
+**Here will be in the near future a screencast featuring Pi6 and... me!**

 Pi6 is an Extension for Chrome that makes searching and navigating lists easy.
-Really.
 This is not just Apple-speak.

 ## How?
 It just adds numbers to search results, and then you can click the numbers on your keyboard to select the search results.

-## Why?
+## what for?

 I knew I had to share this extension the moment I tried to use shortcuts for a site I haven't made shortcuts for, a site I never seen before and *got angry that my extension didn't work properly*.

+It helps out browsing faster.
+And it's addicting.
+Really.

 If you want to add\suggest something, **dont'** hesitate to [contact me](364saga@gmail.com).

-Promise I don't save any of your precious data.

 ## How to Use

+ProTip: Turn off Google Instant.
+It's not compatible with Pi6... yet.

 - Keys 1-9 opens in current tab.
 - Shift + 1-9 opens in new tab.
-- Ctrl+Shift + 1-9 opens in new tab and **switches to it**.
+- Plus key + 1-9 opens in new tab and **switches to it**.
 - Key e focuses on the searchbox.
 - Shift+E does a "Select All" focus on the searchbox.
 - Keys j to go down, k to go up.